T-Pitkanen/photography-mockup/README.md

-﻿# jr-photography
+﻿# ethans-photography

-Gallery Website Practice
+ A school project from November 2022.